-The Backstreet Boys, with over 130 million albums sold worldwide, is taking over the Las Vegas Strip at the Planet Hollywood Resort & Casino for their “Larger than Life” production inside The Axis.
+The Backstreet Boys, with over 130 million albums sold worldwide, is taking over the Las Vegas Strip at the Planet Hollywood Resort & Casino for their “Larger than Life” production inside the Zappos Theater.

 Click Here to Purchase Your Show Tickets

-The pop juggernaut Backstreet Boys headlines their exclusive Las Vegas headlining residency show, “Backstreet Boys: Larger Than Life,” inside The AXIS at Planet Hollywood Resort & Casino.
-Audiences are captivated as Nick Carter, Howie Dorough, Brian Littrell, AJ McLean and Kevin Richardson take the stage with a one-of-a-kind, over-the-top production made exclusively for the Vegas stage.
+The pop juggernaut Backstreet Boys headlines their exclusive Las Vegas headlining residency show, “Backstreet Boys: Larger Than Life,” inside the Zappos Theater at Planet Hollywood Resort & Casino.
+Audiences are captivated as Nick Carter, Howie Dorough, Brian Littrell, AJ McLean, and Kevin Richardson take the stage with a one-of-a-kind, over-the-top production made exclusively for the Vegas stage.

 To get the best deal on your show tickets, Click Here to Purchase Your Show Tickets Online